Buy-to-Let Jargon Buster

 Fixed-rate mortgage

 A fixed rate mortgage means that the interest rate is set for a specific period of time.
-This can be anywhere from 1-10 years and can provide some security as it allows for the borrower to plan ahead and budget accordingly.
+This can be anywhere from 1-10 years (typically 2- or 5-year fixed terms) and can provide some security as it allows for the borrower to plan ahead and budget accordingly.

 Flexible Mortgage